 Command Action Delete Marks the selected asset for deletion (you must have the right permissions).
 Remove Removes the asset from your Active List.
 Edit Opens a form in the workspace for editing the selected asset.
 Inspect Opens a page in the workspace for inspecting details of the selected asset.
 Refresh Refreshes all children below the selected node to ensure that you are looking at the latest version of the tree.
 New asset type Opens a form in the workspace for creating a new instance of the selected asset type.
 Restricted to the asset types you have permissions to create.
 For flex assets, you can create a flex parent (like this one), or a child of the flex parent (child).
 Status Opens a page in the workspace for viewing the status of the selected asset.
-Preview Displays the selected asset as it would appear on the delivery site.
+Preview Displays the selected asset's page as it would appear on the production site.
 A new browser window opens to show the preview.
+You can preview the page as it would appear now or at a future date.
+For more information on previewing a site as it would appear at a future date, see "Previewing Future Sites," on page 195.
 Place Page Opens a dialog box in the workspace so that you can place and unplace pages in the tree, and also rerank pages.
 A page must be placed before it can be published.
 This is a design activity that requires the right permissions.
 It is available only from the Site Plan tab.
 Refresh All Refreshes the tab contents with a single click.
 Clear All Clears the contents of the History tab.
 For this command to appear, you must right-click in the empty space inside the tab (not on an asset).